Restarting the Cluster

 Identifying Crashed Nodes

 You can easily determine if a node has crashed by looking at the contents of the grastate.dat file.
-If it looks like the example below, the node has either crashed during execution of a non-transactional operation (e.g., ALTER TABLE), or the node aborted due to a database inconsistency.
+If it looks like the example below, the node has either crashed during execution of a non-transactional operation (for example, ALTER TABLE), or the node aborted due to a database inconsistency.

 # GALERA saved state